+If a report is made to the DLP the report should be discussed with the Parish Panel to decide if a report will be made to the Tusla Child and Family Agency.
 If it is decided that a report should be made it will be done so by the DLP acting on behalf of Saint Patrick's Cathedral.
 It is important to note that the DLP is not expected to decide on the credibility or validity of the child's statement, only if the statement, if true, reaches the threshold for harm.
-The DLP will hold monthly meetings with the Parish Panel to discuss monthly progress and any actions taken.
-The DLP can discuss any concerns with the panel should they think it appropriate and necessary.